 explained in the description of the

-, earlier in this chapter.
+SndSoundStruct, earlier in this chapter.

-Briefly, fragmentation lets you edit Snd
+Briefly, fragmentation lets you edit Snds

 without incurring the cost of moving large sections of data in memory.

-s can be less
+However, fragmented Snds can be less

 efficient to play.
 The needsCompacting and compactSamples methods are provided to

-determine if a Snd
+determine if a Snd is fragmented and to

 compact it.
 Note that compacting a large Snd